rajeshso/maze-luxsoft/README.md

 The Explorer is a Visitor.

-The Cell is a Visitable.
+The Cell is Navigable (Visitable).

 A Cell with a Wall is considered as Blocked for the Explorer